By Brianna Riley • Last updated: Wednesday Feb 1st, 2023

-Research found 80% of consumers are more likely to make a purchase when brands offer personalised experiences (Epsilon).
+Research has found 80% of consumers are more likely to make a purchase when brands offer personalised experiences.

 It’s simple.
-Personalisation delivers results purely because users respond best to content that speaks directly to them.
+Personalisation delivers results because users respond best to content that speaks directly to them.

 Remember to not think of personalisation as an add-on, 63% of online shoppers now expect it as standard.
 This makes it fundamental to a customer’s online shopping experience.

-45% of consumers are more likely to shop on a site that offers personalised recommendations, and 56% of online shoppers are more likely to return to a site that offers product recommendations (Evergage).
+45% of consumers are more likely to shop on a site that offers personalised recommendations, and 56% of shoppers are more likely to return to an online store that offers product recommendations (Evergage).
 With these statistics, it’s no surprise that product recommendations account for 31% of eCommerce revenue.

-Not only are product recommendations fundamental for a personalised shopping experience, they make it both easier and quicker for eCommerce retailers to guide customers through their conversion funnel.
+Not only are product recommendations fundamental for a personalised shopping experience, but they also make it easier and quicker for eCommerce retailers to guide customers through their conversion funnel.

-On-site notifications (often known as ‘smart alerts’ or pulses’) can communicate both useful information and friendly reminders to customers in a precise and timely fashion and more importantly, in a way that the customer feels is specifically for them.
+On-site notifications, what we call Prompts, can communicate useful information and friendly reminders to customers in a precise and timely fashion.
+With tailored messaging, customers feel that the notification is specifically for them.

-Smart alerts are often the most beneficial in employing scarcity, a marketing tactic that uses the fear of loss to sell more, increasing a customer’s perceived value of a product.
+Prompts are often the most beneficial in leveraging scarcity, a marketing tactic that uses the fear of loss to sell more, increasing a customer’s perceived value of a product.

 Research into scarcity marketing shows that customers place a higher value on products that are of limited availability.

-Smart alerts can be used for stating how many customers are currently looking at the same product, how many times the product has been purchased in the last 24 hours or offering a discount code that expires in an hour.
+Prompts can be used on product pages to show how many customers are currently looking at the same product, how many times the product has been purchased in the last 24 hours or offering a discount code that expires in an hour.

 When consumers find out that their favourite product is almost out of stock or they only have 48 minutes left to use their discount code, the customer purchases a lot faster and often with less thought.